Piotr1215/cloudrumble/docs/README.md

 #### Difference between docker stack ls and docker stack ps

 `docker stack ls` - lists all the stacks
-`docker stack ps <stack-name>` - lists all the services running in a stack
+`docker stack services` - list the services created by a stack `docker stack ps <stack-name>` - lists all the services running in a stack

 ### Raft Consensus and Quorum